JanUrb/wissenstransfer/notes.md

   * std lib provides a lot of functionlity(e.g: web and testing)
   * Simple language with focus on readability (official style guide that is enforced by the compiler)

-## Code Syntax Examples - (Next time you see code you will be able to read it)
+## Code Syntax Examples - (Next time you see go code you will be able to read it)

 * Variable Declaration
-* If -> Point to braces style, Talk about Gofmt, Go vet etc.
+* If -> Point to braces style, Talk about gofmt, go vet etc.
 * For
 * Struct
 * Public/Private + Methods